 How to Grow Tea Plants

 Camellias rival other perennials like peonies for longevity when properly cared for.
 In fact, some camellias may live for hundreds of years.
-Getting a good start is essential, which means planting right at soil level.
+Getting a good start is essential, which means planting right at the soil level.
 A spot sheltered from drying winds and excessive sun will help foliage stay glossy and lush.
 A sheltered spot in an elevated spot in the landscape is even more important where tea plants push the boundaries of their growing zone, for it's very disappointing to lose a mature tea plant due to one unusually harsh winter.
 In zone 6, planting camellias on the south side of a hill protects them from freezing temperatures that pool in depressions.

 Tea plants need partial sun to get the energy to produce blooms, but not so much light that the leaves are scorched.
 Partial sun is the best lighting for tea plants.
 Full morning sun exposure with afternoon shade cast by a building is fine; dappled shade from tree cover is even better.

-High quality soil is part of the requirement for longevity with a tea plant.
-Rich, yet sandy and well draining loam is important.
-Camellias need acidic soil, and without it their leaves will turn yellow.
+High-quality soil is part of the requirement for longevity with a tea plant.
+Rich, yet sandy and well-draining loam is important.
+Camellias need acidic soil, and without it, their leaves will turn yellow.